Aggravated Harassment in Arizona (ARS 13-2921.01)

 In addition, “Denial of right to Counsel” is another common defense which is often raised.
 This occurs when a suspect is in custody and requests to speak to their Attorney, but is denied and questioning continues.
 Other defenses may include challenging the validity of any search warrant, or whether there were any “forensic flaws” during the investigation of your case.
 Depending on what you have been charged with, this could include exposing flawed procedures regarding blood, breath, and urine testing; fingerprints analysis; DNA testing; ballistics; gunshot residue testing; computer analysis/”cloning hard drive” procedures; forensic financial accounting reviews; etc. Lastly, one of the most common defenses is exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.
 It is important to hire a skilled Aggravated Harassment Lawyer to defend you who has knowledge of both the specific defenses and the common defenses involved in an Aggravated Harassment case.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization and his firm has numerous awards and accolades.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our defense attorneys know the Arizona legal system well.
 For a Free Initial Consultation, call us at 602-307-0808.